Notary Services

 FAQ

-Each appointment’s duration depends on the number of documents and copies being notarized.
-Typically an appointment will be between 1530 minutes.
+Each appointment’s duration varies depending on the number of documents and copies being notarized.
+Typically an appointment is between 1530 minutes.

 Cash only—no other forms of payment are accepted.